 BAKED GOODS MAKE GREAT GIFTS!

-This loaf is so perfect for gift giving, which is just what I did with it this past weekend.
+This loaf is so perfect for gift-giving, which is just what I did with it this past weekend.
 Usually, I tend to want saltier foods rather than sweeter foods, but I made an exception for this loaf.
 That is why I thought it would be a good idea to give away the second loaf.
 It was the only way to keep me from eating all of it!

-Not only is this loaf great for giving to a friend or loved one, but it’s so easy to package and transport.
+Not only is this loaf great for giving to a friend or loved one, but it’s also easy to package and transport.
 It might be just me, but is there anyone else out there who loves to receive kitchen-related products as gifts?

 If you’d like to gift this loaf to a friend, here’s what you should do.
 First, buy a new loaf pan and another kitchen item such as a whisk or a spatula.
 Bring them home, and wash and dry the loaf pan.
 Then, bake the loaf right into the new pan.